Fantasy Injury Updates: Latest news on Zach Ertz, Cole Kmet affecting Week 11 TE rankings (Updated) - NewsBreak

 The Eagles are making another big in-season splash as they look to contend for another Super Bowl title.
 Philadelphia announced Thursday it has agreed to a free-agent deal with defensive tackle Ndamukong Suh.
 Suh, 35, will provide the team with a savvy veteran on the defensive line and continue to shore up depth along the Eagles' great defensive front.

+Raiders give new meaning to poverty franchise with latest Josh McDaniels report

+The latest report as to why the Las Vegas Raiders can’t fire Josh McDaniels illustrates how the franchise went for broke with Jon Gruden.
+The Las Vegas Raiders had an undeniably difficult year in 2021 for a variety of reasons.
+The fact that the team made the playoffs is a testament to the players’ grit and the leadership of Rich Bisaccia, but they placed a tumultuous path to getting there.
+The scandal surrounding Jon Gruden and his subsequent resignation was something the franchise wasn’t planning for — not with his ten-year, $100 million contract.

-Sunday Night Football FanDuel Picks: Chiefs-Chargers NFL DFS lineup advice for single-game tournaments — Patrick Mahomes, Austin Ekeler & some strong sleepers
+Thursday Night Football DraftKings Picks: NFL DFS lineup advice for Week 11 Titans-Packers Showdown tournaments

-The NFL Week 11 edition of Sunday Night Football features MVP frontrunner Patrick Mahomes and the AFC-leading Chiefs (7-2) against 2020 Rookie of the Year Justin Herbert and the Chargers (5-4).
-With injuries mounting for both sides and Kansas City favored by five points, this is a tough one to bet.
-However, it's a great opportunity to make a FanDuel single-game lineup, which we'll do today.
+Week 11 kicks off on Thursday night with the Titans traveling to Lambeau Field.
+The Packers are three-point favorites in this prime-time matchup, and the game has an O/U of 41, according to BetMGM.
+Even though this TNF contest has a low point total, both teams have some interesting DFS options for DraftKings Showdown lineups.

 Comments / 0